CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Introduction

-In current works, unsupervised learning approaches of group equivariant models are introduced. \cite{sequential1,singlecase} represent the symmetries on the latent vector space, which correspond to the symmetries on the input space, by considering the sequential observations.
-Also,~\cite{group-invariant-equivariant} proposes the group invariant and equivariant representations with different modules to learn the different groups of dataset structure.
+In recent works, unsupervised learning approaches of group equivariant models has been introduced. \citet{sequential1,singlecase} represent the symmetries on the latent vector space, which correspond to the symmetries on the input space, by considering the sequential observations.
+Also,~\citet{group-invariant-equivariant} proposes the group invariant and equivariant representations with different modules to learn the different groups of dataset structure.
 However, these approaches, despite being unsupervised learning, require the factor information of the dataset to construct the sequential input and to set different modules for learning symmetries.
 This paper introduces a novel disentanglement method for Composite Factor-Aligned Symmetry Learning (CFASL) within VAE frameworks, aimed at addressing the challenges encountered in unsupervised learning scenarios, particularly the absence of explicit knowledge about the factor structure in datasets.
-Our methodology follow as 1) a network architecture to learn an explicit codebook of symmetries, responsible for each single factor change, called \textit{factor-aligned} symmetries, 2) training losses to inject inductive bias to be an explicit codebook where each factor-aligned symmetry only impacts to a single dimension value of latent vectors for disentangled representations, 3) learning composite symmetries by prediction of single factor changes itself without information of factor labels for unsupervised learning, 4) implementing group equivariant encoder and decoder functions that factor-aligned symmetry affects latent vector space, 5) an extended metric (m-FVM$_k$) to evaluate disentanglement in the multi-factor change condition.
-We conduct quantitative and qualitative analyses of our method onn common benchmarks of disentanglement in VAEs.
+Our methodology follows as 1) a network architecture to learn an explicit codebook of symmetries, responsible for each single factor change, called \textit{factor-aligned} symmetries, 2) training losses to inject inductive bias into an explicit codebook where each factor-aligned symmetry only impacts a single dimension value of the latent vectors for disentangled representations, 3) learning composite symmetries by predicting single factor changes themselves without the information of factor labels for unsupervised learning, 4) implementing group equivariant encoder and decoder functions such that factor-aligned symmetry affects the latent vector space, 5) an extended metric (m-FVM$_k$) to evaluate disentanglement in the multi-factor change condition.
+We conduct quantitative and qualitative analyses of our method on common benchmarks of disentanglement in VAEs.